bootchk/GimpFu-v3/readme.md

 Proceed to test with other existing GimpFu plugins, say clothify.py

-The most basic statement of what the port involves is: convert a static binding of Python to Gimp and to a dynamic GI binding.
+The most basic statement of what the port involves is: convert 'a static binding of Python to Gimp' to a 'dynamic GI binding'.
 That has already been done for many Python plugins that don't use GimpFu.
 The problem is to convert GimpFu to a dynamic binding.
 And what GimpFu does is automate (or provide simplified API) for authors.